Post–civil rights era in African-American history: 2008 presidential election of Barack Obama

 In 2008 presidential elections, Illinois senator Barack Obama became the first black presidential nominee of the Democratic Party, the first Black presidential candidate from a major political party.
 He was elected as the 44th President of the United States on November 4, 2008, and inaugurated on January 20, 2009.

 At least 95 percent of African-American voters voted for Obama.
 Obama won big among young and minority voters, bringing a number of new states to the Democratic electoral column.
 Obama became the first Democrat since Jimmy Carter to win a popular vote majority.
-He also received overwhelming support from whites, a majority of Asians, and Americans of Hispanic origin.
+He also received overwhelming support from a majority of Asian and Hispanic Americans.
 Obama lost the overall white vote, but he won a larger proportion of white votes than any previous non-incumbent Democratic presidential candidate since Jimmy Carter.

 Interracial marriages

 Marriages between African-Americans and people of other races have significantly increased since all race-based legal restrictions on interracial marriage ended following Loving v.
 Virginia in 1967.
 The overall rate of marriages between African-Americans and non-Black spouses more than tripled between 1980 and 2015, from 5% to 18%.
 24% of all Black male newlyweds married outside their race in 2015, compared to 12% of Black female newlyweds.